-Childhood mental health problems are surprisingly common.
-The Child Mind Institute estimates that 49.5 percent of American youth will be diagnosed with a mental health illness before age 18.
+Childhood mental health issues are surprisingly common.
+According to the Child Mind Institute some 17 million American children have been diagnosed with a psychiatric disorder, with 75 percent of those illnesses occurring before age 14.
 Anxiety disorders are, by far, the most common and account for about half of these psychiatric conditions.
 Studies suggest up to 80 percent of children with anxiety disorders are not receiving treatment.
 Part of the problem may be the tender age at which anxiety first manifests.
-Unlike ADHD and mood disorders, conditions that usually show up in the early teen years, the median age of onset for anxiety disorders in children is a mere six years old.
+Unlike ADHD and mood disorders, conditions that usually show up in the early teen years, the median age of onset for anxiety disorders in children is 6 years old.

 Childhood anxiety disorders comprise a family of psychiatric conditions, and impact children’s lives in different ways.
 Generalized Anxiety Disorder, one of the most difficult to diagnose, is characterized by excessive worry about grades, family issues, relationships with peers, or performance in sports.
 It can be difficult to distinguish GAD from perfectionism, or simple conscientiousness but, as with most psychiatric disorders, the diagnosis comes down to a question of quality of life.
 If a child is suffering from the drive to succeed, GAD is a possibility.